benbrastmckie/ModalHistory/README.md

 - Kripke, Saul A. "A Completeness Theorem in Modal Logic."
 The Journal of Symbolic Logic 24, no. 1 (March 1959): 1–14. https://doi.org/10.2307/2964568.
 - **———.
 "Semantical Analysis of Modal Logic I Normal Modal Propositional Calculi."
 Mathematical Logic Quarterly 9, no. 5–6 (January 1963): 67–96. https://doi.org/10.1002/malq.19630090502.**

-> NOTE: I moved the problem set for this week forward a week.

 ### [Week 04: Prior and Thomason](2_intensional_semantics/04_week/04_week.md) (Mar 3)

 > Problem Set #4: Tense (due prior to class week 06)